mbadwa/DevOps-Projects/vprofile-local-env/project-preamble-details.md

 Note: Additionally, regarding "db01" vagrant box setup, when configuring Mariadb database refer to [How to Install and Secure MariaDB in RHEL 9
 ](https://jumpcloud.com/blog/how-to-install-mariadb-rhel-9).
 Just in case the PDF above is not as clear enough to you.

 Verify in the browser by getting the IP address of "web01" server.
-To log into the app use:
+To log into the app, use:

 username - "*admin_vp*" and pass - "*admin_vp*" without the quotes, check other services like RabbitMQ, Memcached, etc.